muon-rw/Dynamic-Difficulty/README.md

 ## Tips:

-1. Use the `/dynamic_difficulty dumpStructures` command to for a list of registered structures and their configured bonuses.
+1. Use the `/dynamic_difficulty dumpStructures` command for a list of registered structures and their configured bonuses.
-2. Use `/dynamic_difficulty debug level` to see a full breakdown for the zone you're standing in
+2. Use `/dynamic_difficulty debug location` to see a full breakdown of level calculation for where you're standing
 3. You can check if your datapack is loaded in game by using `/datapack list`